Weighted Squat Jumps In and Out

 - 1

-Stand with your feet shoulder-width apart, holding a weight at chest level.
+Stand with your feet together, holding a dumbbell or kettlebell with both hands at chest height.

 - 2